latex3/latex3.github.io/news/latex2e-news/index.md

 <div class="row">
   <div class="col cell1of2">
-    <p>The most recent version of LaTeX is nominally dated 2024/06/01 (it may additionally have a patch-level associated with it).</p>
+    <p>The most recent version of LaTeX is nominally dated 2024/11/01 (it may additionally have a patch-level associated with it).</p>
-    <p>Due to the small number of changes these days new releases will appear at irregular intervals, normally once a year.
-If you are in need of some immediate bug fix you may try the <a href="{{site.baseurl}}/get/#the-latex-git-repository">Git Repository</a> of the source code.</p>
+    <p>We are back to a fairly regular release cycle with two releases per year: typically June and November.
+If you are in need of some immediate bug fix you may try the  <span class="bold">latex-dev</span> version that contains code updates for the next release (distributed as part of your normal TeX installation, see ltnews30 for details) or try the <a href="{{site.baseurl}}/get/#the-latex-git-repository">Git Repository</a> of the source code.</p>
   </div>
   <div class="col cell1of2">
     <p>Starting with the 2015/01/01 release we provide a "latexrelease" package that allows you to emulate older (or newer) versions of the format without regenerating it from scratch; see ltnews22 for further details.</p>